zerolimitir/huge-icons/README.md

 ## About the pack

-We are here to convert the Huge Icons package into a ReactJs package...
+We are here to convert the Huge Icons package into a ReactJs package.

+Completing soon ...

+developing ...

 ## Installation